cjdelisle/cjdns/doc/configure.md

     // Configuration for the router.
     "router":
     {
+        // DNS Seeds, these will be used to add peers automatically.
+        // The first seed in the list is trusted to provide the snode.
+        "dnsSeeds": [
+            "seed.pns.cjdns.fr"
+        ],

+        // When publicPeer id is set, this node will post its public peering credentials
+        // to its supernode.
+The specified peerID will be used to identify itself.
+        // For PKT yielding this must be set to the registered peerID, otherwise
+        // you can set it to anything.
+By *convention*, peerIDs that begin with "PUB_"
+        // are shared publicly and those which do not are tested by the snode but not
+        // shared, allowing you to use the snode's peer tester on an otherwise private
+        // node.
+If you leave "id" commented, your peering credentials will remain
+        // entirely private.
+        //
+        "publicPeer": {
+            // "id": "PUB_XXX",

+            // If you set the public peer, you may also hardcode the IPv4 address.
+            // By default, cjdns will request its public IP address from its peers, but
+            // in cases with non-standard routing, you may have a different IP address
+            // for traffic initiated from outside.
+In this case, you must manually enter
+            // the IP address.
+If the address is entered in the form of "x.x.x.x", then
+            // the IP address will be used, but the port will be detected.
+If it is entered
+            // as "0.0.0.0:xxx" then the port will be used, but the address will be detected
+            // finally, if it is in the form of "x.x.x.x:xxx" then the address AND port will
+            // be used.
+            //
+            // "ipv4": "1.2.3.4:56789",

+            // If you have a public IPv6 address which cannot be detected, you may hard-code
+            // it here.
+The same rules apply as IPv4 addresses: "xxxx:xxxx::" means use ip
+            // but detect port. "[::]:xxx" means use port but detect ip, and
+            // "[xxxx:xxxx::]:xxx" means use ip and port from configuration.
+            //
+            // "ipv6": "[1234:5678::]:9012",
+        },

+        // supernodes, if none are specified they'll be taken from your peers "supernodes": [
+            //"6743gf5tw80ExampleExampleExampleExamplevlyb23zfnuzv0.k",
+        ],

         // The interface which is used for connecting to the cjdns network.
         "interface":
         {